Information Services Procurement Library: Decision point deliverable

-Each of these types has its own, more specified subtype.
+Each of these has its own, more specified subtype.
 The contract status report is a subtype of decision point proposal that describes the current status of a contract.
 The contract completion report, a subtype of the decision point proposal, records whether the contract has successfully achieved its business goals.
 ISPL provides the tables of content of each of the decision point deliverable types and subtypes.

 Service domain deliverables

 Service domain deliverables describe the service domain (see paragraph #Target domain and service domain for more information).
 They are delivered by both customer and supplier organisations to plan and control services.
 There are two types of service domain deliverables: service plans and service reports.

 Service plan

 A service plan provides information on how to meet identifies goals in terms of service levels, deliverables, schedules, resources and costs.
 It can for instance give guidance on how to reach targets.
 ISPL describes the different properties that can be included in the service plan.